The Allure of the Cheap Website

 The money spent on the DIY platform - monthly fees, premium templates, plugins, stock photos - is money wasted.
 None of it transfers to your new professional site.
 You paid twice: once for the cheap version that did not work, and once for the professional version you should have started with.

 The average local business owner who goes the DIY route spends $1,500 to $3,000 over two to three years on a website that does not generate results, then pays $3,000 to $10,000 for a professional rebuild.
-Total cost: $4,500 to $13,000 - far more than if they had invested in a professional site from the beginning.
+Total cost: $4,500 to $13,000 - far more than if they had used a platform that builds a professional, optimized site from the beginning.

 Hidden Cost 5: Security and Reliability Issues